-21.120.31 Mental Health Services Pursuant to "27-65" Designations [Eff.
-11/1/13]
+21.120.32 Mental Health Services Pursuant to Title 27, Article 65, C.R.S., Care and Treatment of Persons with Mental Illness Designations [Eff.
+5/1/16]

-- A. A facility meeting the criteria in Section 21.120.3, may apply to the Department to become designated to provide any or all of the following services: - 1.
+- A. A facility meeting the criteria in Section 21.120.3, excluding community mental health clinics, may apply to the Department to become designated to provide any or all of the following services: - 1.
 Seventy-two (72) hour treatment and evaluation; - 2.
-Short-term treatment; or,
+Short-term treatment; or, - Long-term treatment.

-- 3. Long-term treatment. - B. Facilities designated for seventy-two (72) hour treatment and evaluation, short-term, or long-term treatment shall have a person who is licensed in Colorado to practice medicine or a certified Colorado psychologist, either employed or under contract, who is responsible for the evaluation and treatment of each individual.
+B. Facilities designated for seventy-two (72) hour treatment and evaluation, short-term, or long-term treatment shall have a person who is licensed in Colorado to practice medicine or a certified Colorado psychologist, either employed or under contract, who is responsible for the evaluation and treatment of each individual.
 Hospital staff privileges shall be an acceptable form of contractual arrangement.
 The professional person licensed in Colorado to practice medicine or a certified Colorado psychologist may delegate part of his/her duties, except as limited by licensing statutes or these rules, but s/he shall remain responsible at all times for the mental health treatment administered.

-21.120.32 Seventy-Two (72) Hour Treatment and Evaluation Facilities [Eff.
-11/1/13]
+21.120.33 Seventy-Two (72) Hour Treatment and Evaluation Facilities [Eff.
+5/1/16]